wp-plugins/nextgen-facebook/readme.txt

 * Added NGFB::load_is_active() in init_plugin() to check for 3rd party plugins and functions.
 * Replaced many function_exists/method_exists/class_exists() calls by $is_active array check.
 * Added extra checks for empty $post objects before using them.
+* Fixed social buttons URL when used on index webpages (was linking to index instead of post).

 = Version 3.1.1 (2013-01-14) =
 * Fixed a variable reference in the widget.